socketsupply/sockets.sh/src/docs/troubleshooting.md

 Perhaps you should add the directory containing `webkit2gtk-4.1.pc' to the PKG_CONFIG_PATH environment variable
 No package 'webkit2gtk-4.1' found
-In file included from /home/runner/.config/socket/src/main.cc:9:
+In the file included from /home/runner/.config/socket/src/main.cc:9:
 /home/runner/.config/socket/src/linux.hh:4:10: fatal error: JavaScriptCore/JavaScript.h: No such file or directory
     4 | #include <JavaScriptCore/JavaScript.h>
       |          ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~